 CDISC SDTM, ADaM and SEND

 CDISC define content models to help standardize regulatory submissions.
 FDA now requires studies to be submitted using “standardized data”, which means using the CDISC Study Data Tabulation Model (SDTM), Standard for the Exchange of Non-Clinical Data (SEND), and Analysis Data Model (ADaM).
 These standards make it easier for a regulator to understand your trial data.
 Being able to easily work with SDTM, ADaM, and SEND datasets is a key part of any trial process.

 NCI Controlled Terminology

-CDISC have partnered with the National Cancer Institute (NCI) to publish an evolving set of terminology standards.
+CDISC has partnered with the National Cancer Institute (NCI) to publish an evolving set of terminology standards.
 These are used along with content standards like SDTM to help ensure that the content of the data is easy to understand.

 Want to know more?

-Formedix have been using CDISC to help drive efficiencies in clinical research for nearly twenty years, and have made major contributions to the development of the standards to ensure they provide maximum benefit to the industry.
+Formedix has been using CDISC to help drive efficiencies in clinical research for nearly twenty years, and have made major contributions to the development of the standards to ensure they provide maximum benefit to the industry.